 SUP Fins: Fins add tracking and stability to a paddle board.
 In general, larger fins with wider bases and longer front edges will track straighter and provide more stability than smaller fins.
 On the other hand, a smaller fin provides better maneuverability.
 Most fins are removable, so you can swap out fins and take them off for storage.

-Some popular configurations are:
+Some popular paddle boards configurations

 Single Fin: Many SUPs include a single fin placed in a fin box and secured with a nut and screw.
 The fin box has a channel for the fin to slide back and forth in.
 The single fin provides good tracking and minimal drag, making it a good choice for flat water paddling.